hrbigelow/opcheck/introduction.md

 messages arising very deep into the stack, or even program `abort()`.
 In this note, I present a proposed solution and proof-of-concept repo.

-# Tensor Op Specification Language
+# Introducing a Tensor Op Specification API

-This proof-of-concept repo defines an API for building *schemas* for TensorFlow ops.
+This proof-of-concept repo defines an API for building *schemas* for TensorFlow ops, described in the [README.md#Schema](README.md#schema).
+Briefly, a schema concisely defines what makes a valid set of inputs, in terms of tensor shapes, dtypes, and other control parameters.
+To do this, it introduces the notion of a semantic group of indices (i.e. 'batch', 'input spatial') which are rank agnostic, and builds tensor shapes as a sequence of these groups, called `signatures`.
+Finally, groups of signatures known as a `layout` correspond with choices of `data_format` arguments.
+These intermediate constructs provide concise handles for defining validity constraints and generating meaningful error messages and documentation using consistent language.

 The API has evolved a lot as I have applied it to different ops.
 For instance, I hoped that `valid_dtypes` and `equate_dtypes` API calls would be sufficient to describe what combinations of tensor dtypes ops would accept.
 However, some ops